diefenbach/django-lfs/docs/user/management/marketing/featured.rst

 Update featured products
 ------------------------

-To update featured produts change the entries in question and click on the ``Save featured`` button (see image below).
+To update featured products change the entries in question and click on the ``Save featured`` button (see image below).

 Remove featured products
 ------------------------

-To remove featured products check the checkboxes beside the products you want to remove (within the ``Featured products`` section) and click on ``Remove from featured``.
+To remove featured products check the check boxes beside the products you want to remove (within the ``Featured products`` section) and click on ``Remove from featured``.